IntelRealSense/realsense-ros/README.md

 ### Available services:
 - reset : Cause a hardware reset of the device.
 Usage: `rosservice call /camera/realsense2_camera/reset`
 - enable : Start/Stop all streaming sensors.
 Usage example: `rosservice call /camera/enable False"`
-- device_info : retrieve information about the device - serial_number, firmware_version etc. Type `osservice type /camera/realsense2_camera/device_info | rossrv show` for the full list.
+- device_info : retrieve information about the device - serial_number, firmware_version etc. Type `rosservice type /camera/realsense2_camera/device_info | rossrv show` for the full list.
 Call example: `rosservice call /camera/realsense2_camera/device_info`

 ### Point Cloud
 Here is an example of how to start the camera node and make it publish the point cloud using the pointcloud option.